 1. Less is more.
 This is especially true if you’ve been wearing a scent for a while.
 You’ll naturally become less sensitive to it over time, so you’ll be tempted to get more heavy-handed with it to assure yourself that the scent is still there.
 But err on the side of subtle, rather than obnoxious.
 Chances are that people close to you will pick up on the scent when they’re close enough (it's called sillage, if you want to be fancy), and you don’t need to douse yourself with it like it's bottle of champagne after you just won a Formula One race.
 Stick to no more than 2-3 sprays per application, especially if you’re wearing anything stronger than an Eau de Toilette.

 2. Heat is the frenemy.
 Think of your body heat as a campfire, and your fragrance is the wood.
 The hotter the fire, the less time it takes for that wood to burn up.
-Your body heat is what helps release the scent into the air around you, and that’s a good thing, but anything too hot is only going to hasten how quickly it vanishes on your skin.
-Preserve the quality of your fragrance when you're not wearing it by keeping it in a cool, dark place and remember that when it’s hot out, be prepared to re-apply a bit more often than when it’s cool.
+Your body heat is what helps release the scent into the air around you, and that’s a good thing, but prolonged heat will hasten how quickly it vanishes on your skin.
+You can't help being. a hottie, but to preserve the quality of your fragrance when you're not wearing it, keep it in a cool, dark place.
+And remember that when it’s hot out, be prepared to re-apply a bit more often.

 3. Know where to apply.
 You’ll hear a lot of different suggestions on how to apply perfume, like spraying it into the air and walking into it (which can just waste a lot of product), or applying it to pulse points (as though you're supposed to know what those are).
 Opinions vary here, but we’ve found the best places to apply your scent is a mix of areas – some where the scent start to dissipate immediately, and some where it’ll linger longer.
 This gives off a steadier, more consistent scent for as long as possible.
 Starting at the top, we like Hair (the nape of the neck is perfect), Underarms (it’s weird, but it works), Inner Elbows, and Wrists.
 HUEW.